easton-john/lab-2-about-me/LAB.md

         4. If they exhausted all guesses, modify page to show they did not complete
     1. Stretch Goals:
         1. Moar games!
 1. HINT: You may need to be careful with JavaScript's casual handling of string to numbers.
 Validate (check/test) your assumptions.

 ### Technical Requirements for "About Me"

 - HTML, CSS, and JavaScript must be cleanly written with correct indentation and syntax.
 Look at examples online and in your textbook.
-Note that your JS must pass the rules in the linter that we installed.
+- Note that your JS must pass the rules in the linter that we installed.
+You need to have the linter running while developing your solution.
 - Your JS file contains a 'use strict' declaration at the top.
 - Guessing game ideas: about you that involves **FIVE** yes/no questions.
 - Useful and descriptive `console.log()` messages in the JS are well written and correctly displaying to the browser console.